 - Solving problems and making a consumer complaint

 - Safety checks after installing a solar PV system or battery

-For information about installing solar panels, visit: Solar photovoltaic systems and battery storage - SA.GOV.AU
+For further information, visit: SA.GOV.AU - Solar photovoltaic systems and battery storage

 Do I need development approval

 The following information will help you determine if you require development approval.

 If you have any questions or need further assistance, contact the Council’s Urban Planning Department on 08 8366 4530.

 Installation of a solar photovoltaic system 100 kg or less in weight